 W5: Potential impacts to wildlife from changes in hunting, vehicular use, noise, and other disturbances due to increased human presence resulting from Project development.

 The study results will be used to inform the licensing process by analyzing baseline harvest data for the Project area.
-This study would provide a basis for impact assessment; developing protection, mitigation, and enhancement measures; and developing resource management and monitoring plans.
-Adverse changes resulting from increased human access and harvest can be ameliorated through changes in hunting regulations.
+This study would provide a basis for impact assessment; developing any necessary protection, mitigation, and enhancement measures; and developing resource management and monitoring plans. .

 1.3.6.
 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.